 Brokenness seems to be a popular topic on Social Media.
 I may describe myself as broken, but that really isn’t an accurate description.
 The definition of broken is “damaged and no longer in one piece or in working order; having no hope”.
 In contrast, the meaning of wounded is “injured, hurt by, or suffering from a wound”.
 A scar is “a lasting effect of grief, fear, or other emotion left by a traumatic experience; a mark left by damage.”
 Life often wounds me, and I proudly carry the scars to prove I can survive, but I am not broken.

-When knocked down, even when it’s difficult, I seek the strength to get back up, eventually.
+, even when it’s difficult, I seek the strength to get back up, eventually.
 I strive to carry optimism and hope, instead of the vision that life no longer works and there is no hope.
 As difficult as it is, I seek to look at every experience with gratitude, enthusiasm, and joy because, even when I’m wounded, the pain proves that I am alive, take chances, experience life, and each wound forges my strength.

 The wounds and scars have made me more powerful and stronger than I ever imagined.
 Because of them, I have the strength to break the chains that have bound me to the limitations of fear, regret, lack of self-confidence, and doubt.
 I am breaking, not broken.